What are Offensive Tackles In American Football?

 Therefore, he still needs to be proficient at pass blocking.

-Also, they must have quick reflexes and be able to change their blocking tactics as needed in response to the call of the play and the defensive alignment.
+Likewise, they should have fast reflexes and have the option to change their impeding strategies depending on the situation in light of the call of the play and the defensive alignment.

 Skills Necessary for Offensive Tackles